MarkBuckwell/battery-analysis/README.md

 THT ARC thermal runaway.
 Some jellyroll orthoslice stuff.

 Some scripts use MyPlotOptions to define plotting preferences.
 This isn't essential for functionality and can be revised/removed.
+I also typically set my plotting options at the start of functions; this is also not essential to dunctionality.

 ZFit.m is required for EIS analysis, download from Mathworks.